DeloitteDigitalUK/frontend-playbook/development/Software.md

-# Software that helps us to be productive
+# Software that helps us be productive

 ## Editors
 - Atom